andfanilo/lyon2/docs/mlops.md

     - Use the previous challenge as template to create the above architecture, removing the `mongo` part and keeping `client` + `server` folders.
     - The client should be a Streamlit or Gradio or Dash or Shiny or whatever, exposing all feature columns of the dataset we want to use to make a prediction.
     - The server should be an API, like FastAPI or Flask, which exposes a POST verb `predict`.
 If you send `POST /predict` with a body containing the values of the features, like `{"sepal_length": 42, "petal_length": 34...}` it should return the predicted class from a pretrained model.
-    - The client should request the `http://server/predict` with the features in the body to get back a class to display.
+    - The client should request the `http://server:8000/predict` with the features in the body to get back a class to display.
-    - The `model.pkl` is a model you will train on the dataset and saved (as pickl or using joblib) before building the Docker image, and then copy it inside the Docker image.
+    - The `model.pkl` is a model you will train on the dataset and saved (as pickle or using joblib) before building the Docker image, and then copy it inside the Docker image.
 When the Docker image runs, the model should be loaded back in the API before any request.

+Good Luck Have Fun

 ## 3. Adding MLFlow